danielwillgeorge/bw_email_server/README.md

 2. bwemail.py - an argument-parsing utility to invoke the API from the command line.
 3. config.py - configuration variables relevant to the API.
 4. models.py - the models governing the data schema.
-5. sanity_check.py - "sanity" tests of the API.
+5. sanity_check.py - "sanity" unit and integration tests of the API.
 6. utils.py - utility functions for the API.

 ## Getting Started/Walkthrough